 Ease of Use

 A great thermometer should be easy to use for you and your little one.
-If it isn't easy to operate or hold, then it isn't likely to offer accurate results.
+If it isn't easy to operate or hold, it isn't likely to offer accurate results.
 If it causes discomfort or takes too long, it could be a struggle with younger babies who may struggle to hold still.
-We test each competitor for how easy it is to take the temperature, how simple the user interface is, and whether or not the process is likely to cause discomfort for your baby or result in upset.
-Ideally, most parents want to take a temperature swiftly, and without disturbing their baby— no reason to wake a sleeping child who might be feeling yucky and already having trouble sleeping.
+We test each competitor for how easy it is to take the temperature, how simple the user interface is, and whether or not the process is likely to cause discomfort for your baby or result in an upset.
+Ideally, most parents want to take a temperature swiftly without disturbing their baby— no reason to wake a sleeping child who might be feeling yucky and already having trouble sleeping.

 Newer technology has seen a rise in thermometers that never need to touch a person to do their job, more or less.
-Alternatively, others work with a moment in the ear or swipe across the forehead; something many children will sleep right through.
+Alternatively, others work with a moment in the ear or swipe across the forehead, something many children will sleep right through.
 Long gone are the days of rectal only temperature taking (whew!).
 However, your pediatrician may demand a rectal temperature if your little one is on the edge of the potential need for medical intervention or is under 8 months old.
 For this reason, you should stock two different types of thermometers to cover your bases (more on this under Accuracy below).

 The Braun ThermoScan has an ergonomic shape with only two buttons to manage, and one is the on/off button.
-While it comes with a book of information rivaled only by 80s style VCR instructions, the Braun is simple to use with a minimal number of child-involved steps and short duration for taking the temperature.
+While it comes with a book of information rivaled only by 80s style VCR instructions, the Braun is simple to use with a minimal number of child-involved steps and a short duration for taking the temperature.
 The Vicks thermometer is also easy to use with only one step, but it isn't easy for little ones who will need to hold still or keep a thermometer under their tongue or other places until a readout is achieved (less than 2-5 seconds in our tests).
 This thermometer works in oral, rectal, or under the arm locations, and all require patience on your child's part, which may not be in the cards with a sick and fussy baby.
 However, as many pediatricians require rectal temperatures for infants under six to eight months, you both may need to suffer a little no matter what.

 The LPOW is arguably the most challenging and has a longer learning curve as there are multiple buttons and loads of restrictions to remember.
 We worry if you only use this sporadically that you'll forget how to do it from time to time.
-The instruction booklet is in English only but not written by a native speaker, which makes it challenging to follow.
+The instruction booklet is in English only but not written by a native speaker, making it challenging to follow.
 The lack of illustrations compounds the problem.
-The instructions include things like time limits between readings, the timing for how long the person needs to be in the room where the temperature is taken, the time between readings, environment restrictions.
-These strict guidelines (shared by most of the infrared thermometers) are a result of the technology and its ability to get an accurate temperature without being influenced by outside sources.
+The instructions include time limits between readings, the timing for how long the person needs to be in the room where the temperature is taken, the time between readings, and environment restrictions.
+These strict guidelines (shared by most of the infrared thermometers) result from the technology and its ability to get an accurate temperature without being influenced by outside sources.
 Still, we suspect this is all too much for harried parents and sick babies making it better suited to adults or older children.
 Also, even at its greatest distance, you still need to be less than 2 inches from your child's forehead, so we don't see how this is a significant win for parents.

-Because "normal" temperatures vary from person to person, experts recommend that each family member have their temperature taken multiple time a day for a few days when they are feeling healthy to determine a baseline of normal average temperatures for them.
+Because "normal" temperatures vary from person to person, experts recommend that each family member have their temperature taken multiple times a day for a few days when they feel healthy to determine a baseline of normal average temperatures for them.
 That way, if they become ill, it will be much easier to determine if they have an elevated temperature as opposed to a higher temperature than the average population, but that could still be normal for them.
 We recommend you write down the average temperatures for everyone in your family and keep this information with your thermometer for easy and quick reference.

-After much research and consideration, we feel it is best to say that if you are trying to decide whether or not to send a little one to school, an infrared thermometer will likely give you the confidence you need to decide.
+After much research and consideration, we feel it is best to say that if you are trying to decide whether to send a little one to school, an infrared thermometer will likely give you the confidence you need to decide.
 However, if you are trying to determine if your child needs medical care, we think it is best to rely on an oral/rectal thermometer like the Vicks Speed Read for accurate readings.
 At BabyGearLab, we recommend parents listen to their gut.
 If you feel there is something wrong with your child, we suggest you get them professional help even if the reading on your thermometer shows a temperature within normal limits.